developersCradle/reactive-programming/Mastering Java Reactive Programming From Scratch/Section 09/README.md

     }
     ````

-- The **task** is required to be run against the server!
+- The **task** is required to be run against the `external-services.jar` server !
 The endpoints below:
-    - `external-services.jar`

 <div align="center">
     <img src="Task_Takes_Against_Task_05.PNG" alt="reactive programming" width="600"/>
 </div>